Classical Electrodynamics

 $$\nabla^2 \mathbf{E} - \mu_0\epsilon_0 \frac{\partial^2 \mathbf{E}}{\partial t^2} = 0$$

-Derived directly from Maxwell's equations in vacuum
+Derived from Maxwell's equations in vacuum